DBecker7/DB7_TeachingApps/README.md

 **Importance of visualizations:** Ya can't beat the datasauRus dozen from https://www.autodeskresearch.com/publications/samestats.
 It's an update of Anscombe's quartet with even more interesting features.
 It's also a great way to demonstrate some tidyverse/ggplot2 functions!

 The following code chunks are both standalone scripts.
+The resulting plots are good for demonstration.

 <img src="ReadmeFigs/datasauRus3.png" align="right" width="350">